Last date modified: 2026-May-06

 - CSV files

-For structured documents, aiR for Data Breach Response identifies table boundaries and detects header and column content to predict PI.
+For structured documents, aiR for Data Breach Response identifies table boundaries and analyzes header and column content to predict PI.

 Frequently asked questions